 The final component to the ATI program is providing disposable medical supplies such as disposable undergarments, bed pads, wipes, and sterile gloves.
 These items are necessary for good sanitation, and to prevent infection but can be prohibitively expensive to many in our community.

 The success of the ATI program is due in no small part to the generosity of our community.
-We are grateful for the many donations of volunteer hours, medical equipment, disposables, liquid food, and monetary gifts.
+We are grateful for the many donations of volunteer hours, medical equipment, disposables, liquid food, and monetary investments.

 To learn more about Access to Independence, visit our profile of Carrie Tyree.